jasonmcboyd/Treenumerable/README.md

   Returns all nodes at a depth relative to the specified node.

+- **GetParent**

+  Returns a node's parent or throws an InvalidOperationException if the node does not have a parent.

 - **GetParentOrDefault**

   Returns a node's parent or a default node if no parent exists.